IlliaKovtonuik/PokeAssessment/README.md

 - Extracted server requests into separate hooks.
 - Created a context to pass data to components instead of using props.
 - Replaced Grid with Grid 2.0
+- Fixed the search field; it is now fully clickable.

 ## Get started